ibm-cloud-docs/containers/cs_clusters.md

 ## Removing clusters
 {: #remove}

-When you are finished with a cluster, you can remove it so that the cluster is no longer consuming resources.
+Free and standard clusters that are created with a Pay-As-You-Go account must be removed manually when they are not needed anymore so that those clusters are no longer consuming resources.
 {:shortdesc}

-Free and standard clusters created with a Pay-As-You-Go account must be removed manually by the user when they are not needed anymore.

-When you delete a cluster, you are also deleting resources on the cluster, including containers, pods, bound services, and secrets.
-If you do not delete your storage when you delete your cluster, you can delete your storage through the IBM Cloud infrastructure (SoftLayer) dashboard in the {{site.data.keyword.Bluemix_notm}} GUI.
-Due to the monthly billing cycle, a persistent volume claim cannot be deleted on the last day of a month.
-If you delete the persistent volume claim on the last day of the month, the deletion remains pending until the beginning of the next month.

 **Warning:** No backups are created of your cluster or your data in your persistent storage.
-Deleting a cluster is permanent and cannot be undone.
+Deleting a cluster or persistent storage is permanent and cannot be undone.

+To remove a cluster:

 -   From the {{site.data.keyword.Bluemix_notm}} GUI
     1. Select your cluster and click **Delete** from the **More actions...** menu.

 -   From the {{site.data.keyword.Bluemix_notm}} CLI
     1. List the available clusters.